 - Train Your Agents: Ensure your agents have received relevant training sessions and are well-versed with all the features of a help desk system.

 - Create an Internal Knowledge Base: You can create an internal knowledge base for your support agents.
 This will ensure they can access the right information and offer the best solutions to customers.

 - Test Your System: Before going live, you can share test emails and ask your agents to resolve them within a limited time frame.

 - Go Live: It’s finally time to go live and resolve customer issues.

-For a final help desk testing, you can begin by creating a 'sample customer email account'.
+For a final help desk testing, you can create a ‘sample customer email account’.
 Use that email account to share a couple of issues and ask your team to address them.
 You can test the following aspects: